IBM/data-governance-insurance-chatbot-app/README.md

 Login to IBM Cloud.
 On the dashboard, click on the hamburger menu and click `Resource List`.
 Click on the Watson Assistant instance that you created earlier.
 Then click on `Launch Watson Assistant` button to launch Watson Assistant dashboard.

 - In the Watson Assistant home page, click `Create New +` option on the top panel.
-- Provide a name of your choice, say `InsuranceBot`
+- Provide a name of your choice, say `InsuranceBot` and click `Create assistant`.
 - Navigate to `Assistant Settings` in the left panel towards down.
 Under the Dialog section, click on `Activate Dialog`.
 Now, Dialog will be visible as one of the options in the left panel.
 - Click on `Dialog > Options > Upload/Download` and provide a json file available at `<cloned repo>/sources/chatbot/dialog/`.
 Click `Upload`.
 - On the left navigation links click `Options > Webhooks` and in `URL` text field, enter the REST API endpoint as noted in step 4 and append it with .json.
 It should look something like this